microsoftgraph/msgraph-sdk-powershell/src/Groups/Groups/docs/v1.0-beta/Invoke-MgReplyGroupConversationThread.md

 	}
 }

-Invoke-MgReplyGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
+Invoke-MgBetaReplyGroupThread -GroupId $groupId -ConversationThreadId $conversationThreadId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgReplyGroupConversationThread Cmdlet.
+This example shows how to use the Invoke-MgBetaReplyGroupConversationThread Cmdlet.

 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).